kukulaka/kukulaka.github.io/README.md

 - I should have used MUI for the input as this would have been much quicker to impliment.
 My implimentation is a little janky as the child div resizes the search container on focus :disappointed:
 - Testing needs to be expanded upon for coverage of all components.
 Again, I did not have time to impliment this.
 Should DEFINETLY Mock the API call, but again, did not have time.
-- Due to time contrainsts have not implemented the dropdown list in the correct place.
+- Due to time contraints have not implemented the dropdown list in the correct place.
 This should be in the `SearchBar` component so it will appear under this element
  Need to refactor but do not have time.